 With a total of 122 previous earthquakes having epicenters within 25 miles of Union County between 1783 and 2013, the County experiences an earthquake event on average slightly less than once every two years.
 With one event roughly every two years, there is a 53% annual probability of a future earthquake events occurring in Union County.
-Considering the impacts from the 122 past events have all been relatively minor, the 2015 Union County HMPSC ranked earthquakes as a low risk hazard (See Table X for a complete list of hazard rankings).
+Considering the impacts from the 122 past events have all been relatively minor, the HMPSC ranked earthquakes as a low risk hazard.